MorpheusXAUT/vacs/vacs-client/docs/config/stations.md

 -   Put your most important stations at the top of `priority`
 -   Leave `include` empty to see everything (filtered only by `exclude`)
 -   Remember that `exclude` always wins over `include`
--   Use `aliases` to customize display names, but keep in mind that your patterns must match the **aliased** callsigns
+-   Use `aliases` to customize display names, but keep in mind that your filter patterns must match the **original** callsigns
 -   You can switch between profiles in the UI without restarting the application